What is “gut health”?

 According to the World Health Organisation (WHO) definition of ‘health’ from 1948, which proposes a positive definition instead of ‘the absence of diseases’, one might define gut health as a state of physical and mental well-being in the absence of GI complaints that require the consultation of a doctor, states BMC Medicine.
 Gut health is related to overall health.
 If your gut is out of balance, so many other health issues are more likely to occur.
 As I mentioned earlier, it’s just not about gas and bloating, but it could be fatigue, muscle aches, joint pain, sinus problems, headaches, sleep problems, weight gain, PMS, or skin problems, like eczema, acne, rashes, or psoriasis.

-What is “leaky gut”?leaky gut.
+[tweetthis]Many gut issues stem from poor diet and stress.[/tweetthis] Over the long-term, these cause something called leaky gut.
 This occurs when the lining of the small intestine, which is meant to be tight and act as a barrier to keep the contents of the intestines from leaking into the bloodstream, begins to break down.
 Obviously, this is not a good thing.

 The bad thing about this breakdown is that it allows molecules of partially digested proteins (from food) or pathogens like bacteria, to flow out into the bloodstream.
 This can cause not only digestive issues, ut also system wide issues.
 The food particles get into the bloodstream and the body doesn’t recognize them because that’s not where they should be.